-It is essential that the Complaint Panel Hearing is independent and impartial.
-No person may sit on the Complaint Panel if they have had a prior involvement in the complaint or in the circumstances surrounding it, or any previous knowledge of the complaint's progress through the previous stages, or any previous knowledge of the complainant.
+It is essential that the Independent Complaint Panel Hearing is independent and impartial.
+No person may sit on the Independent Complaint Panel if they have had a prior involvement in the complaint or in the circumstances surrounding it, or any previous knowledge of the complaint's progress through the previous stages, or any previous knowledge of the complainant.

-The aim of the Complaint Panel Hearing, which must be held in private, will always be to resolve the complaint and achieve reconciliation between the school and the complainant.
-However, it has to be recognised the complainant might not be satisfied with the outcome if the Complaint Panel does not find in their favour.
+The aim of the Independent Complaint Panel Hearing, which must be held in private, will always be to resolve the complaint and achieve reconciliation between the school and the complainant.
+However, it has to be recognised the complainant might not be satisfied with the outcome if the Independent Complaint Panel does not find in their favour.
 It may only be possible to establish the facts and make recommendations, which may satisfy the complainant that his or her complaint has been taken seriously.

-An effective Complaint Panel will acknowledge that many complainants and witnesses, especially children, will feel nervous and inhibited in a formal setting.
+An effective Independent Complaint Panel will acknowledge that many complainants and witnesses, especially children, will feel nervous and inhibited in a formal setting.
 Parents often feel emotional when discussing an issue that affects their child.
-The Complaint Panel will ensure that the proceedings are as welcoming and informal as possible, while keeping in mind that the proceedings must be fair and follow the rules of natural justice.
+The Independent Complaint Panel will ensure that the proceedings are as welcoming and informal as possible, while keeping in mind that the proceedings must be fair and follow the rules of natural justice.

-Appointment of the Complaint Panel
+Appointment of the Independent Complaint Panel

-The Clerk to the Local Governors will liaise with the Trust in making arrangements for the Complaint Panel to be appointed.
-The Complaint Panel will consist of three members.
-None of the three members of the Complaint Panel will have been involved in the incidents or events which led to the complaint, or have been involved in dealing with the complaint in the previous stages, or have any detailed prior knowledge of the complaint.
+The Clerk to the Local Governors will liaise with the Assistant to the Directors in making arrangements for the Independent Complaint Panel to be appointed.
+The Independent Complaint Panel will consist of three members.
+None of the three members of the Independent Complaint Panel will have been involved in the incidents or events which led to the complaint, or have been involved in dealing with the complaint in the previous stages, or have any detailed prior knowledge of the complaint.

-One of the Complaint Panel members will be independent of the management and running of the School.
-This means that the independent Complaint Panel member will not be a Director of the Trust, a Local Governor of the School, or an employee of either the Trust or the School.
-When appointing the independent Complaint Panel member, the Trust and the school will bear in mind the non-statutory advice of the Department for Education, which states:
+One of the Independent Complaint Panel members will be independent of the management and running of the school.
+This means that the independent Independent Complaint Panel member will not be a Director of the Trust, a Local Governor of the School, or an employee of either the trust or the school.
+When appointing the independent Independent Complaint Panel member, the trust and the school will bear in mind the non-statutory advice of the Department for Education, which states: